slateapp/slate/README.md

 * [Khushkaran Singh Bajwa](https://github.com/khushkaran)

 # The History
 SL8 began as a desire to write a labor-saving program that could improve the existing method students used to ask for help and provide teachers with data-driven feedback.
-We started our project as a blank slate, or SL8, and ...[something profound].
+We started our project as a blank slate, or SL8, and used ingenuity, TDD, and pure grit to create a project that solved a problem we all knew well.

-Before SL8 students would write their name and occasionally a specific question on a whiteboard to notify teachers if they were stuck on a problem.
-The whiteboard functioned as a waiting list for each cohort of students; as each problem was solved a teacher would erase a name and corresponding problem from the board and move on to the next student.
+Before SL8 if a student needed help they would write their name and a question on a whiteboard to notify teachers if they were stuck on a problem.
+The whiteboard functioned as a waiting list: as each problem was solved a teacher would erase a name and corresponding problem from the board and move on to the next student.

 We felt this system could be improved by creating an interactive, responsive application that would display the key information (name, cohort, and question), save a record of who posed the question, the question type, how quickly the question was answered and who answered it, as well as creating an SMS alert system to notify teachers of new requests.

 # The Project
-SL8 functions as an efficient and interactive replacement of the 'Help Board'.
+SL8 is an efficient and interactive replacement of the 'Help Board', but how does it work?

-Students are able to sign in through their GitHub accounts which are activiated on their first day at Makers Academy.
+Students begin by signing in through their GitHub accounts which are activiated on their first day at Makers Academy.
 We created an approval system whereby a student must be approved by a teacher before they can continue to the SL8 dashboard.

 Once approved, students can create a request, highlighting a question or snippet of code with which they are struggling.
-They must also choose a category for the request which is then recorded on the database.
-Only the student who created the request can edit or delete it.
-Using Websockets, once a request is posted it's immediately displayed on a waiting list which can be viewed on various iOS devices as well as a TV or monitor (if connected to a Raspberry Pi).
+They must also choose a category for the request which is then recorded on the database in addition to a number of other request data.
+Keeping security in mind, only the student who created the request can edit or delete it and only teachers can solve a request.

+We used Websockets to ensure that once a request is posted it's immediately displayed on a waiting list which can be viewed on various iOS devices as well as a TV or monitor connected to a Raspberry Pi.
+A student who has similar question or wrestling with the same section of code can find a peer who shares that question or knotty bit of code and pair.

-This system provides teachers with an easily accessible window not only into which students currently need assistance, but also information about how each student and cohort was responding to the material.
-Working with our teachers on what features they would find most useful, we created a section for statistics that would visualise the data we collected about each request.
+This display and logging system provides teachers with an easily accessible window not only into which students currently need assistance, but also information about how each student and cohort is responding to the material.
+Working with our teachers on what features they would find most useful, we created a section for statistics that visualises the data we collected about each request.
+Teachers gain a better sense of which students are struggling, which topics students find difficult, and how long it takes for a request to be solved.

 In order to maximise efficiency we also created an alert system to help teachers know when students were struggling.
-Using Twilio, teachers receive a text message when a new request is added to the waiting list, but only if the board has been blank for five minutes.
-Thankfully, we also made sure the application would only be active during office hours - we appreciated that our teachers needed to occasionally relax.
+We used Twilio to send teachers a text message when a new request is added to the waiting list, but only if the board has been blank for five minutes.
+We made sure the application would only be active during office hours - we appreciated that our teachers needed to relax occasionally.

 # The Technologies
 * Ruby